RooHTaylor/PHP-Course/Introduction to PHP.md

 [Conduct a brief walkthrough of PHP.net and search for the function.
 Highlight the examples, related functions, and user contributed content.]

 *Use caution when referencing user-contributed code.
 This code may be incorrect, insecure, or use poor coding practices.
-It is better to use this code as a guideline to writing your own version.*
+While the use of libraries and code snippits is often extremely beneficial and enables you to expand the functionality of your applications, some consideration into the source goes a long way toward preventing future bugs or vulnerabilities.*

 As we proceed through this course, more and more of the code is going to come from your heads rather than being given to you by me.
 PHP.net is going to be a great resource for you to reference and help yourselves learn.